Takeaways: Jackson makes history, GOP vows no 'spectacle'

-Some takeaways from the first day of Jackson's confirmation hearing before the Sente Judiciary Committee.
+Some takeaways from Monday’s session, the first day of Jackson's confirmation hearing:

 HISTORY IS MADE